 There’s no specific dress code for this tour.
 Visitors should wear comfortable, weather-appropriate clothing and walking shoes.
 The tour takes place both indoors and outdoors, so dressing in layers is recommended.

-More Private Tours in Bruges
+More Walking Tours in Bruges

-- Bruges: 1.5-Hour Dark Side of Bruges Private Tour
+- Inspiring Bruges Private Family Walking Tour

 More Tours in Bruges